-Compliance is a defensive wall against financial crime and Famous money laundering cases, but it places quite a toll on banks and financial institutions.
+Compliance is a defensive wall against financial crime and famous money laundering cases, but it places quite a toll on banks and financial institutions.
 Reports indicate that $5.6 billion in penalties were paid out to regulators and enforcement authorities in 2020 related to financial crimes.
-Most of these fines act in response to non-compliance with AML or KYC legislation applicable to financial institutions.
+Most of these fines act in response to non-compliance with anti-money laundering (AML) or know your customer (KYC) legislation applicable to financial institutions.

-Working from smallest to largest, these are the most famous money laundering cases from 2020 due to failure or significant room for improvement relating to compliance with applicable AML laws and regulation.
+Working from smallest to largest, these are the most famous money laundering cases from 2020 due to failure or significant room for improvement relating to compliance with applicable AML laws and regulations.

 Table of Contents